bkw777/NODE_DATAPAC/README.md

 All we have today is a few bits of info from discussions in the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG) and Paul Globmans software on [club100](http://www.club100.org/library/libpg.html).
 Some of these are collected [here](software).

-A few of those documents indicate that the device shipped with the user manual pre-loaded onto the DATAPAC as an 11.7K text file, along with at least one BASIC program, and the Format function in the option rom would also re-create this file.
+A few of those documents indicate that the device originally shipped with the user manual pre-loaded onto the DATAPAC as a 12K text file, along with at least one BASIC program, and the Format function in the option rom would also re-create this file.

 ## Software
 The "driver" software for the device is [RAMDSK](software/RAMDSK/)